10 Geodemographic Classification

 We will still need to go ahead and transform the remaining variables to standardise them by area - luckily our approach will essentially leave these values alone and only normalise those that have a suitable denominator.

-To do this, we will use a ‘double-loop’ (a loop within a loop) that takes each variable in our cap_oac_variables_std data frame and then standardises it by its appropriate denominator.
+To do this, we will use a ‘double-loop’ (a loop within a loop) that takes each variable in our cap_oac_variables_std

-To faciliate this, we first change the field names of the “potential” demoninators within the cap_oac_variables_std data frame to match the same spelling as those within the var_lookup data frame.
+To faciliate this, we first change the field names of the “potential” demoninators within the cap_oac_variables_std

-This will enable us to use the lookup table within our loop to look up the right denominator to be used with each variable - and then standardise each variable by its respective denominator within the cap_oac_variables_std data frame.
+This will enable us to use the lookup table within our loop to look up the right denominator to be used with each variable - and then standardise each variable by its respective denominator within the cap_oac_variables_std

 In other words, our loop will:

-• Take a variable field within our cap_oac_variables_std data frame
+- Take a variable field within our

-• Return to our cap_oac_variables_std data frame and divide the variable field by the values held in the respective statistical unit field contained (within the cap_oac_variables_std data frame) for each observation (i.e. OA) in our dataset.
+data frame and divide the variable field by the values held in the respective statistical unit field contained (within thecap_oac_variables_std

 This loop therefore makes sure each variable is standaridsed by the appropriate denominator.